OR 2 Days to Make the Dress; 4 Weeks to Write the Tutorial…

 Isn’t that how it always is, for goodness’ sakes??

-Hub had bequeathed me two of his old Dockers work shirts since the cuffs and collars were slightly frayed.
-(This is irksome because no one would actually notice the fraying and the rest of the shirt was still serviceable, but whatevs.)
-Yours truly had some great raw material to work with – and if you have a guy in your life who’s parting with any of his button-downs (or you feel like thrifting one for cheap at the Goodwill), so will you!
+I found a Men’s striped Dockers work shirt to play with – which gave me ome great raw material for this project.
+If you have a guy in your life who’s parting with any of his button-downs (or you feel like thrifting one for cheap at the Goodwill), so will you!

 You will need: